emilps/fjelltg/src/pages/solutions/2020-03-23-evaporator.md

       inside of the disc.
 Fjell has in its process for drying with disc-driers a patented process solution reducing usage of steam with approx. 40% from normal driers.
+    infobox2: >-
+      ## Application

+      * Sludge in Waste Water

+      * Treatment Plant for fishmeal in both land based and ship installed plants

+      * Ingredients in the food industry

+      * Spent grains in distilleries and breweries

+      * Animal and poultry by-products for industrial bio-sludge and mineral sludge

+      * Replacement rotors and units for old disc dryers
+    productbrochure: /img/img_5185.jpg
+    productcategory: 'Municipal Waste Water Treatment '
+    slug: 2020-01-02-dryer-turbo-disc
+    smallimage: /img/fjelltg_main.jpg
+    templateKey: product
+    title: 'FTG Turbo Disc Dryer '
+    subtitle: The robust and energy efficient drying of Biomasses
     fullwidthimage: /img/td440.jpg
-    description2: >-
-      ## Legacy

-      In the year 2000 Fjell Technology Group AS decided to develop a robust and energy efficient disc dryer specially designed for modern manufacturing methods like robotic welding.
-We had a competent staff with senior personnel having experience from design, manufacturing and installation of about 2000 Stord dryers since the introduction of the technology, wich took place in the late 50ies.

-      We added some young innovative engineers skilled in state of the art engineering design and analysis techniques.
-The result was the Fjell Turbo Disc Dryer with a unique patented disc design, based on efficient manufacturing techniques.
   relatedproduct2:
     body: |+

-    headerimage: /img/koker.jpg
-    infobox2: "## Application\n\n* Treatment Plants\L Fishmeal in both land based and ship installed plants\L \n* Ingredients in the food industry\L\n* Replacement rotors and units for cookers"
-    productbrochure: /img/ftg-brochure-cooker.pdf
-    productcategory: Cooker
-    slug: 2020-01-02-turbo-disc-dryer
-    smallimage: /img/koker.jpg
-    templateKey: product
-    title: Fjell Cooker
-    subtitle: Cookers and pre-heaters
     description1: >-
       ## Design